All the stars who have been expelled from the Academy

 On Wednesday night (30 March), the Academy’s board of governors – which includes Whoopi Goldberg, Steven Spielberg and Laura Dern – held an emergency meeting to discuss the incident.

-In his tearful acceptance speech, Smith had apologised to the Academy and his fellow nominees, saying: “I hope the Academy invites me back.”
+In his tearful acceptance speech, Smith had apologised to the Academy and his fellow nominees, saying: “I hope the Academy invites me back,” but, on Friday (1 April), Smith announced his resignation from the organisation.
+Find exactly what that means for Smith’s future at the Oscars here.

+Only three people, including Smith, have ever resigned as members.
+The other two – sound engineer Tom Fleischman and production sound mixer Peter Kurland – occurred in March 2022 after it was announced that the technical awards would be announced before the ceremony had officially begun.

 Carmine Caridi